hariharan-devarajan/dftracer/docs/testing.rst

 Unit Tests
 ----------

-Testing new core features within DLIO Profiler should be implemented in the ``test`` using simple programs
+Testing new core features within DFTracer should be implemented in the ``test`` using simple programs